Gale Law Group, Defense Attorneys In Corpus Christi, TX

 You should know that you have rights and that you’re entitled to a fair trial.
 Whether you’re facing criminal charges, been treated unfairly in the workplace, or have been harassed by law enforcement because of circumstances that are beyond your control, we’ll work hard to defend you in a Court of Law.
 Our staff has many years of experience in criminal defense, civil rights, and employment law, and we can help you get the justice you deserve.

-Here at Gale Law Group, we can help in the defense of the following criminal defense cases:
+Here at Gale Law Group, we can help in the defense of any criminal defense cases, including:

 - Driving While Intoxicated (DWI) — If you have accused of a DWI offense, you could be faced with huge fines, time in jail, as well as the suspension of your driver’s license.